New York's 79th State Assembly district

 New York's 79th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Chantel Jackson since 2021.

 Geography

+2020s

 District 79 is in The Bronx.
+It comprises the neighborhoods of Claremont and Morrisania and portions of the neighborhoods of Melrose, Longwood, Crotona Park East and East Tremont, including Crotona Park proper.

+The district is overlapped (partially) by New York's 14th and 15th congressional districts, as well as the 29th and 32nd districts of the New York State Senate and the 15th, 16th and 17th districts of the New York City Council.

+2010s

-It comprises the neighborhoods of Morrisania, Melrose, Belmont, Claremont and East Tremont.
+District 79 is in The Bronx.
+It comprises the neighborhoods of Morrisania, Melrose, Belmont, Claremont and East Tremont, including Crotona Park.